kokkos/kokkos/doc/develop_builds.md

-# Places to add architecture or device
+# Places to build options: architecture, device, advanced options, cuda options

 These are the files that need to be updated when a new architecture or device is
 added: